vfedotovs/python-regex-website/README.md

-## How to build container
+## Where to get latest docker image
-docker build -t flask-regex-app .
+docker pull vfedotovsdocker/python-regex-website:latest

 ## How to run container locally
-docker run -p 5000:5000 flask-regex-app
+docker run -p 5000:5000 vfedotovsdocker/python-regex-website

 ## How to access app locally